chodges11/ADV_05/README.md

 As usual, your code will need to be linted and score 10/10 on Pylint.

+## notes on testing / CI

+In order for your tests to run, you need to have mongodb running.

+The CI (gitHub Actions) is set up to use this command to start mongo:

+`mongod -f mongo_config_dev.yml`

+That will configure mongo to use the configuration in the `mongo_config_dev.yml`.

+Take a look at the `.yml` file, it's pretty self explanatory, but the key bits are:

+The files Mongo creates will go in the ``mongo_files`` dir.

+The server will be listening on localhost, and port number 27017 (which is the default for mongo)

+To be consistent, you should use the same config (same command), and this command to start the pymongo client:

+`client = MongoClient(host='localhost', port=27017)`

+MongoDB allows more than one database at a time -- so you can use one a different one for testing than for operational use.
+That way your tests won't mess up your real data.

+If you have any other requirements than loguru and pymongo, they should be added to the ``requirements.txt`` file.

 # Tips

 * To get MongoDB to use ``user_id`` and ``status_id`` as primary keys for your users and user status collections, use those values as the ``_id`` field for the entries into your collections.